Back to Peafowl Articles

 ½ cc (bird over 1 year) given as shot under the skin or as drench down the throat.

-2/10 cc (bird under 1 year) as a shot or as a drench.
+2/10 cc (bird under 1 year) as an injection under the skin or as a drench.

 3 cc per gallon of drinking water.

-Tramisol drench for sheep (a 13 gm.
-Packet).
+Tramisol drench for sheep (a 13 gm. packet).
 Tramisol will kill most all of the internal parasites.

 Mix one packet of Tramisol in one quart of water.